phellipeandrade/rbac/README.md

 #### Install

-`yarn install @rbac/rbac` or `npm install @rbac/rbac`
+`yarn add @rbac/rbac` or `npm install @rbac/rbac`

-RBAC is a curried function thats initialy takes an object with configurations, then returns another function that takes an object with roles, finnaly returns an object that holds "can" property that is a function.
+RBAC is a curried function thats initially takes an object with configurations, then returns another function that takes an object with roles, finally returns an object that holds "can" property that is a function.

 You can use it by many ways, below are one of them: